 vessel data - display of vessel data must not obscure critical operational information or clutter the traffic image;

-terminology – all displayed information should be clearly defined adopting the guidelines for the presentation of navigation-related symbols, terms and abbreviations (IMO SN.1/Circ.243/Rev.1) where appropriate;
+terminology – all displayed information should be clearly defined adopting the guidelines for the presentation of navigation-related symbols, terms and abbreviations (e.g. IMO SN.1/Circ.243, as amended) where appropriate;

 communication - presentation of target data should not lead to any misunderstanding in communication between VTS centres and vessels.